lambdaclass/concrete/README.md

 The unifying pattern: **every design choice trades convenience for a property you can see and check.** That is the language.

+## What Concrete Deliberately Rejects

+Concrete's shape is defined as much by what it refuses as by what it adds:

+- **No affine implicit drop.** Non-`Copy` values do not disappear at scope exit;
+  cleanup is a visible consuming action.
+- **No returned safe references.** Safe references are scoped access paths, not lifetime-bearing values that escape through APIs.
+- **No ambient authority.** Files, console, network, time, allocation, and unsafe operations appear in capability headers.
+- **No trait objects or iterator tower.** Generic behavior is monomorphized;
+  traversal is internal (`for_each`/`fold`/callbacks), not a lazy adapter stack.
+- **No one-word "verified."** Proofs, tests, runtime checks, solver trust, assumptions, and unsafe boundaries remain separate evidence classes.
+- **No hidden runtime convenience as the default story.** No GC, no unwinding destructors, no implicit allocation, no implicit conversions.

 ## Evidence, Not One Badge